 The disadvantage of using synchronous requests is that the user interface will be locked up until the request is completed and the user will not be able to do anything.

 Ajax is usually used to load data from a server.
 For Assignment 5, you'll be loading data from my server, but for Assignment 6 you will be using Ajax to load local files.
-That doesn't work in Chrome, so you'll need to use Firefox for Assignment 6.
+By default that doesn't work in Chrome (or Safari), so you'll need to use Firefox for Assignment 6 or change the settings for another browser.
 Also, when loading local files with Ajax, you won't get a response code of 200.
 You might get a response code of zero or some other value.